 Many people have severe allergies to substances in the venom of insects, such as bees, wasps, hornets, yellow jackets, and ants.
 Even if not poisoned, highly allergic people need immediate medical care for severe allergic shock after being stung.
 Signs and symptoms of poisoning from an insect bite or sting include:

 - pain and swelling that extends to the stomach, back, or chest

+- stomach cramping

+- sweating or chills

 - nausea

 - body aches